 How long does it take to potty train a puppy?

-It takes two or more weeks to potty train a puppy, but …
+It takes three or four weeks to potty train most puppies, but …

 There’s no magic age or amount of time, but people generally set their expectations too high.
 Potty training a puppy takes longer than some puppy owners realize.